 Let’s say you buy shares of Colgate-Palmolive stock.
 Not only is the stock price likely to rise over time, you’ll also get paid for each share of stock you own.
 Over the past seven years, Colgate-Palmolive has paid between $0.34 and $0.68 each quarter for every single share owned by stockholders.

 Depending on your long-term investment strategy, you might want to re-invest those dividends.
 However, if you’re strictly looking for passive income ideas, you’d also do well pocketing the cash.

 If you’re new to investing, Ally Invest has free courses you can take.
 Or, if you’d like the guidance of financial advisors, all you need is an initial investment of $2,500 and you get professional help for as low as 62 cents per month.
-You can also check out this list of the best investment apps of 2018.
+You can also check out this list of the best investment apps.

 Lending Club – If you want a higher than average return on your investment, and you’d like to feel like you’re contributing to society, Lending Club allows you to do both.
 Lending Club takes your investment and allows people to borrow to start businesses, consolidate debt, and pay for medical care.

 - Open an account and transfer as little as a $0.01 minimum initial deposit.